Erin Stern: Early life

-Erin Elyse Stern was born on February 5, 1980, to a religious Jewish family.
-Erin Elyse Stern was born in a family of athletes.
-Her father played football for C.W.
+Erin Elyse Stern was born to a religious Reform Jewish family and attended a religious school.
+Her parents were both athletic; father formerly played football for C.W.
 Post and Adelphi University, and her mother ran three miles a day.
 She started horse riding in competitions at a young age, and later developed a passion for running, just like her mother, which led her to her track career.